Commonly asked questions

 Our aim is to help you to create a better overall relationship with your pet, not to temporarily inhibit the expression of problem behaviour by making your pet fearful.

-When deciding whether to opt for a clinic or a home visit, do remember that it will not normally be necessary for the practitioner to actually see the behaviour being performed in its entirety to understand the problem.
+When deciding on a choice of consultation do remember that it will not normally be necessary for the practitioner to actually see the behaviour being performed in its entirety to understand the problem.
 However, video footage or photos will be very helpful in making a correct diagnosis.

 Home visits are also helpful where your dog is unlikely to be able to settle in the clinic, needs to be observed outside or with several family members.

 We recommend that cat consults occur within the home environment whenever possible.
-The Cambridge Cat Clinic is designed to make a clinic consultation less stressful.
-If you would prefer a clinic consultation we can work with video and house plans, with or without your cat.
 Please call us to discuss each individual circumstance.

 How will I remember what I have to do?